bmihaljevic/tfg-interpretml/README.md

 - **Naive Bayes** (Gaussian and Categorical): A simple yet powerful probabilistic model based on Bayes' theorem.
 It assumes feature independence, making it highly efficient for classification tasks.

+- **Linear Discriminant Model**: A classification model that finds the linear combination of features that best separates two or more classes.
+It is particularly useful for dimensionality reduction while preserving class separability.

 - **TAN** (Tree Augmented Naive Bayes): An extension of Naive Bayes that allows for dependencies between features using a tree structure, improving its expressiveness while maintaining efficiency.

 - **Bayesian Network**: A probabilistic graphical model that represents variables and their conditional dependencies via a directed acyclic graph (DAG).
 It is useful for modeling complex probabilistic relationships.